Debt Management

 Step 1: Document Everything

-Before filing any complaint, documentation is essential.
-The complaint is only as strong as the evidence supporting it.
 Documentation should include: date and time of every call or contact.
 The agent's name and the name of the bank or institution they represent, as stated at the start of the call.
 The specific language used, including any abusive or threatening statements.
+Whether any third parties were contacted, and if so, who was contacted and what was said.
+Screenshots of any threatening WhatsApp messages, SMS, or emails.

 Step 2: Complain to the Lender's Grievance Redressal Officer

-Every RBI-regulated bank and NBFC is required to have a designated Grievance Redressal Officer (GRO) and a published grievance redressal process.
 Send a formal written complaint by email to the GRO.
-The complaint should: state the borrower's name and account number, describe each specific violation with date, time, and details, attach any available documentation (screenshots, call recordings), state clearly that
+The complaint should: state the borrower's name and account number, describe each specific violation with date, time, and details, attach any available documentation (screenshots, call recordings), state clearly that the conduct violates RBI Master Circular guidelines on recovery agents, and request a specific response within 30 days.

 Step 3: Escalate to the Nodal Officer

-If the Grievance Redressal Officer's response is unsatisfactory or if no response is received within 30 days, escalate to the bank's Nodal Officer.
 The Nodal Officer is a senior official at the bank responsible for compliance with RBI guidelines.
-A complaint to the Nodal Officer carries more weight than a general customer service complaint and is on record as a
+A complaint to the Nodal Officer carries more weight than a general customer service complaint and is on record as a formal escalation.

 Are You in a Loan Trap?
 Quick Check